B3.Syntax Summary

 Multiple WHEN can be combined into if-else if-else logic blocks.

-Evalue the following cases get false, evalue not to false get true
+Evaluate the following cases get false, evaluate not to false get true

 <!-- RNA:WHEN /yes/it.rem0/bg -->